nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+InternConnect shows an error message.

       Use case resumes at step 2.

+**Use case: Exit**

+**MSS**

+1. User requests to exit from InternConnect
+2. InternConnect is closed

+    Use case ends.

 *{More to be added}*